copsTvFan/cops-episode-guide/guide.md

   hers and she said it was in the shed, but it was behind the shed and he gave permission to search the shed only.
 He has to sign an affidavit and apologizes for sounding indifferent.
 They say no problem.
-- Fort Myers, FL (10:54 PM Traffic Stop) North District -- Officer Greg Hemberger moved down there from New York 7 years ago.
+- (Fort Myers, FL -- 10:54 PM Traffic Stop) North District -- Officer Greg Hemberger moved down there from New York 7 years ago.
 When you think you've seen it all, something different occurs, it's fun and busy.
 He spots a light green Buick parked in a drug area.
 He drives off and Greg pulls him over.
 He